yannvon/higgs-boson/README.md

 At this point we wanted to get our first results and decided to experiment with different methods.
 In the end we decided to include the results of linear regression (least squares using normal equations) as well as logistic regression in the report.
 For this reason we provided the two basic pipelines (without cross validation) in the notebooks `least_squares.ipynb` and `logistic_reg.ipynb`.

 The pipeline is constructed in such a way that it can easily be changed to a different model.
-This is achieved by having two function ``transform_y()` and `transform_x()` that perform all operations on the dataset.
+This is achieved by having two function `transform_y()` and `transform_x()` that perform all operations on the dataset.
 In this way performing the same operations on a new dataset is a breeze.

+> Note: All notebooks should be run from inside the /notebooks subdirectory, as otherwise the relative paths to the helper functions and dataset will be wrong.

 ### Step 6: Feature expansion